pramonettivega/getting_started_ndp/README.md

 - RAM: 8GB
 - GPU type: Any

-The second component we must select is an appropiate [Docker Image](https://docs.docker.com/get-started/overview/) for the project we are working on.
-This will allow our server to load all the necessary libraries and dependencies to work on our project.
+The third component we must select is an appropiate [Docker Image](https://docs.docker.com/get-started/overview/) for the project we are working on.
+This will allow our server to load all libraries and dependencies that we need to work on our project.
 For this guide, we are going to use the *name of the image*, so make sure to have it selected.

+The fourth and final component refers to the selection of

 Make sure all the fields have the right selection, and launch JupyterLab.
 The space allocation might take a few minutes.
 Once we get into JupyterLab, we will have a 50 GB volume to work on our project.
 In this space, click on the Upload Files button to upload the notebook attached to this tutorial.